MimusTriurus/SpeechRecognizer/README.md

 2. Clone the repository;
 3. Install library libasound2-dev by keying in in the console command “sudo apt-get install libasound2-dev” (so that pocketsphinx used Alsa, not pulseaudio by default);
 4. If required – setup compilation flag –  j*, where “*” is the number of cores being used in the process of compilation;
-5. Assemble main project SpeechRecognizer;
+5. Build main project SpeechRecognizer;
 6. Download files of acoustic model  https://cloud.mail.ru/public/74Jz/ifWwr2p2r and expand compressed files to the folder with  executive file VoiceRecognition.

 Remarks: